Updated: Nov 14, 2022

-One-time incidents such as violence, harassment, or pressuring an employee to commit a crime are usually accepted by the courts.
+The courts usually accept one-time incidents such as violence, harassment, or pressuring an employee to commit a crime.
 If such extreme circumstances don't exist, you'll need to show or prove a trend of poor working conditions.

-If you need some help with putting together a case and obtaining evidence on your own, you may engage an Employment Lawyer in Los Angeles to assist you in getting all of the evidence you'll need to win your Employment Law case.
+If you need some help with putting together a case and obtaining evidence on your own, you may engage an Employment Lawyer in Los Angeles to get all the evidence you'll need to win your Employment Law case.